 As an avid latte aficionado I paired my Jot with oat milk and brown sugar, but there are a ton of different ways to drink Jot.
 Warm it up with a splash of water for a hot coffee or pour it on top of ice cream for an affogato.
 Some of my friends swear it tastes good in smoothies or even banana bread (another quarantine favorite).
 Jot tastes incredibly smooth, fresh, and delicious.
 It isn’t bitter, and my stomach didn’t react negatively the way it often does when drinking something strong.
 One tablespoon leaves you perfectly wired for the day, and not the weird “my hands are shaking, my heart is racing, and I’m talking very quickly” wired.
 The good kind of wired that allows you to focus on the tasks ahead of you, and diminishes the need to yawn mid-conversation.
 No more rinsing out used coffee grounds, or slaving over the bean grinder.
 Thanks to Jot the perfect cup of coffee is only a pour away.

 5 More Reasons To Love Jot:

 - Less environmental impact!
 No disposable components are used in their brewing process, and the glass bottles are intentionally de-materialized and fully recyclable.
 Goodbye K-cups, the planet won’t miss ya.

 - The brand uses a completely new process for brewing coffee.
-Rather than undergoing concentration after extraction, Ultra Coffee is brewed at its final concentration (similar to espresso).
+Rather than undergoing concentration after extraction, Jot is brewed at its final concentration (similar to espresso).

 - Each 200ml bottle holds about 14 cups worth of coffee, and they have an easy refill subscription service (that saves you money) on their site so you don’t have to constantly reorder.